Zeeker/blog/content/post/how-to-build-your-professional-website/part-1-hugo/index.md

 To install a theme you'll need to download it into the `themes` folder of your `awesome-future-site`.
 How do you do that?
-Going by hugo's quickstart you should use `git` - this is also what I would suggest.
+Going by Hugo's quickstart you should use `git` - this is also what I would suggest.

 ```sh
 cd awesome-future-site